andredublin/a-letter-to-Eleanor/readme.md

 # Why
-I wanted to express my feelings towards my daugther Eleanor for her first birthday.
+I wanted to express my feelings towards my daughter Eleanor for her first birthday.
 I hope she comes to enjoy programming as much as I do one day.
 This is a working program and prints out:

 ```
 We waited so long for you to arrive.